How Can I Make My Canvas Course Accessible?

-Lists are another important way to structure the content you create in the text-editor.
-The Canvas text-editor allows you to create unordered (bulleted) and ordered (numbered) lists.
-Use the bullet and number buttons at top-right of the text-editor to create lists, rather than using hyphens.
+Lists are another important way to structure the content you create in the content editor.
+The Canvas content editor allows you to create unordered (bulleted) and ordered (numbered) lists.
+Use the bullet and number buttons at top-right of the content editor to create lists, rather than using hyphens.

 This Canvas community guide explains how to create accessible lists.